 Conduct Research as an Undergraduate

-You'll research questions and issues that interest you from your first day: beginning in your first semester with Honors 110 Foundations of Research, you'll select a topic and engage with scholarly research.
+You'll research questions and issues that interest you from your first day: beginning in your first semester with Honors 110, Principles of Research and Inquiry, you'll select a topic and engage with scholarly research.

 With the foundation you get in your coursework, you'll be prepared to apply for funded research opportunities